frakbot/FWeather/README.md

 The permissions (coarse location, internet access) are requested to access your coarse geolocation and to actually retrieve the weather at your location.
 I don't collect any information, and as of version 1.0 your position is not even stored locally.
 The app is open source, so you might just check out the code if you don't trust my word!
 I've coded the widget in less than a day as a learning experience for working with app widgets, so it's not really customizable nor flexible (at the moment).

-The widget supports English and Italian, but if you want to contribute a translation you just have to issue a pull request (remember to work on the develop branch!).
+The widget supports [a few languages](#translating-fweather), but if you want to contribute a translation you just have to issue a pull request (remember to work on the develop branch!).
 Feedback is always welcome :)

 You can also find **[FWeather on XDA-Developers](http://forum.xda-developers.com/showthread.php?t=2346105)**!